 - 1. The small business enterprises are capable of generating immediate and largescale employment opportunities in our country. - 2.
 They require less capital investment as compared to large scale business enterprise. - 3.
-The cost of production is less due to use of local resources and fewer establishments and less running cost. - 4.
+The cost of production is less due to use of local resources and less establishment and running cost. - 4.
 The small industries help in effective mobilisation of the untapped resources of the country.
-With the help of local resources and indigenous technology, world-class products can be produced by village and cottage industries. - 5.
-Small industries promote balanced regional development of the country.
-These can be easily set up near the source of resources that leads to overall economic development of that place.
+With the help of local resources and indigenous technology, world-class products can be produced by village and cottage industries. - Small industries promote balanced regional development of the country.
+These can be easily set up at the source of resources that leads to overall economic development of that place.

-- 6. The small industries help in improving the national image by exporting quality products to foreign countries.
+- 6. The small industries help in improving the national image by exporting quality products to foreign country.
 The Indian handicrafts, handloom products, filigree, appliqué works have a high demand in international market. - 7.
-Small enterprises help in raising the standard of living of the people.
+Small enterprises help in raising the standard of living of people.
 The people get employment or can start their own enterprises easily.
-They get a variety of quality products for their daily consumption and use at reasonable prices.
+They get variety of quality products for their daily consumption and use.

-20.8 SCOPE FOR SMALL BUSINESS
+8.9 SCOPE FOR SMALL BUSINESS

 The scope for small business is vast covering a wide variety of activities starting from retailing to manufacturing.
 There are some specific areas of economic activity which can be effectively and successfully managed by forming small business enterprises.
-Let us now discuss the scope for small business.
+Let us discuss about the scope for small business.

 - 1. Trading which involves buying and selling of goods and services requires less capital and time to start.
 This area of economic activity is dominated by small-scale entrepreneurs. - 2.
-The activities which require personalised service like motor repairing, tailoring, carpentry, beauty parlour etc. are undertaken by persons who establish small business enterprises. - 3.
-For those who do not like to work as an employee the best option is to become self-employed.
-These people can work independently by running a small enterprise of their own. - 4.
-For products and services, which have low demand or their demand is limited to any specific area, small-scale business is the most suitable. - 5.
+The activities which require personalised service like motor repairing, tailoring, carpentry, beauty parlour etc. are run by establishing small business. - 3.
+It is the best option for those who do not like to be an employee, but become selfemployed.
+People can work independently by running a small enterprise of their own. - 4.
+For products and services, which are of less demand or their demand is limited to any specific area, the small-scale business is most suitable for them. - 5.
 A large industrial unit cannot run smoothly without the support of small units.
-These industrial units often depend upon the small units (ancillary industrial undertakings) for supplies of some parts or spares, which cannot be profitably produced by them. - 6.
-In the context of business process outsourcing (BPO), many new areas have emerged to offer new opportunities for small business enterprises. - 7.
-The business enterprises, which require constant interaction of the owners with customers as well as the employees, can only be successfully operated in the form of small enterprises.
+These industrial units often depend upon the small units (ancillary industrial undertaking) to get some parts or spares, which cannot be profitably produced by them. - 6.
+In the era of business process outsourcing (BPO), many new areas have opened up for small business enterprises. - 7.
+The business enterprises, which require constant touch of the owners with customers as well as the employees, can only be successfully run in the form of small enterprises.

-- 1. Identify any two specific areas of economic activity, which can be effectively managed by small business enterprises. - 2.
-Name the type of small scale industry on the basis of fixed capital investment in plant and machinery. - a.
-Total amount of fixed capital investment in plant and machinery does not exceed Rs.
-25 lakhs. - b.
-The total amount of fixed capital investment in plant and machinery does not exceed Rs.
-10 lakhs. - c.
-The total amount of fixed capital investment in plant and machinery is upto 2 Crores. - d.
-The total amount of fixed capital investment in plant and machinery does not exceed Rs.
-5 crores.
+1. Name any two specific areas of economic activity, which can be effectively managed by small business enterprises.

+- 2. Identify the type of small scale industries on the basis of fixed capital investment in plant and machinery. - (a) Total amount of fixed capital investment in plant and machinery does not exceed Rs.
+25 lakhs. - (b) The total amount of fixed capital investment in plant and machinery does not exceed Rs.
+One lakh. - The total amount of fixed capital investment in plant and machinery is less (c) than one Crore and more than Rs 25 lakhs. - (d) The total amount of fixed capital investment in plant and machinery does not exceed Rs.
+10 Lakhs. - (e) The total amount of fixed capital investment in plant and machinery does not exceed Rs.
+50,000 per artisan.

-20.9 GOVERNMENT POLICY TOWARDS SMALL BUSINESS
+8.10 GOVERNMENT POLICY TOWARDS SMALL BUSINESS